 You may have heard of other types of fridge cake, including Chocolate Salami or a No-Bake Chocolate Biscuit Cake.
 Essentially, Chocolate Fridge Cake is one of the most beloved desserts around the world under different names, and for a good reason!
 Sweet, easy to make, budget-friendly and made with widely available ingredients!

 The Lithuanian word tinginys translates ‘lazy bones’ or ‘lazy man, or in this case, ‘lazy cake’.
 The name reflects the ease with which this delicious treat is made.
 One large pan, a bit of mixing, fridge for a few hours and enjoy for days!
 Both inexperienced cooks and very lazy people can make it!

-A distinctive feature of this Lithuanian cake is that it is a condensed milk-based fridge cake, that uses broken up biscuits.
+A distinctive feature of this Lithuanian cake is that it is a condensed milk-based fridge cake, that uses broken-up small pieces of biscuits (like digestive biscuits or graham crackers).
 It requires no baking, but will ask for some patience whilst it chills in the fridge!